MoniMurray/bookworms-et-al/README.md

 ## Agile Methodology<a name="agile"></a>

-Please follow this link to open my [AGILE.md](AGILE.md) file and read about how I used Agile Methodology in the planning and development of The Shopping List application.
+Please follow this link to open my [AGILE.md](AGILE.md) file and read about how I used Agile Methodology in the planning and development of Bookworms et al application.

 ## Design<a name="design"></a>